gabybodnar/python_scripts/README.md

 Custom Reaper Actions

 Descr:

 This repository is a collection of Python scripts, that automate repetitive actions I do in Reaper program.
 It serves the purpose of tracking my progress in learning Python.
-Scripts are written with the help of AI.
-Their functionality is tested in my reaper projects by me.

 Scripts Overview